cloud-hypervisor/cloud-hypervisor/README.md

 Below sections describe how to build and run Cloud Hypervisor on the `x86_64` platform.
 For getting started on the `AArch64` platform, please refer to the [Arm64 documentation](docs/arm64.md).

+## Host OS

+Based on required KVM functionality the minimum host kernel version is 4.11.
+For adequate peformance the minimum recommended host kernel vesion is 5.6.
+The majority of the CI currently tests with kernel version 5.15.

 ## Preparation